zackhanni/soundslikesoma/_services/01-recording-studios.md

 **How late can you record?**

-Booking online only allows you to book until midnight but we do offer later sessions for creative night owels.
-Prices do increase after midnight but we are willing to stay as late as you want as long as the start time begins at or before midnight.
-So, no sessions starting at 3am but we will have sessions from 12am-6am if you schedule it startign at or before midnight.
+Booking online only allows you to book until midnight, but we do offer later sessions for creative night owls.
+Prices do increase after midnight, but we are willing to stay as late as you want as long as the start time begins at or before midnight.
+So, no sessions starting at 3am, but we will have sessions from 12am-6am if you schedule it starting at or before midnight.

 **Are you just another Philly Rap Studio?**